opensearch-project/performance-analyzer-rca/README.md

 ### Temperature profiles
 There are ways to get the temperature profile of a cluster and of individual nodes.

-The cluster level RCA can only be queried from the elected master using the following rest API.
+The cluster level RCA can only be queried from the elected cluster_manager using the following rest API.

 `curl "localhost:9600/_plugins/_performanceanalyzer/rca?name=ClusterTemperatureRca"`